WildernessLabs/Documentation/docs/HackKit/index.md

 ## Hackster.io Project Inspiration

-Here are some awesome projects you can build:
+Here are some awesome projects you can build with a Hack Kit Pro:

 | Project       | Image |
 |---------------|-------|